 I was wheeled into place, curtained off and told to relax.
-In a few minutes they’d give me some food and a cuppa, which was very welcome because at this point I hadn’t eaten since 6am that morning.
+After a few minutes they’d give me some food and a cuppa tea, which was very welcome because at this point I hadn’t eaten since 6am that morning.
 The time now was just after 8:30pm.

 Apparently I dozed off pretty quickly and they had to wake me for the refreshments.
 I wish I could be more surprised about that but it had been a very long day.
 While I hadn’t been very active I could tell that my body needed to rest.

 After a few hours the lights went off and I fell asleep in record time.

 Spinal blocks suck ¶